 Tips on colouring digi stamps with Derwent Inktense Pencils or Distress Inks to avoid bleeding

 1 Print your chosen digital stamp on your printer mine is a Canon printer and I use the manufacturers inks.
-I use Derwent Watercolour Paper with my Inktense Pencils and any good quality Hot Press Watercolour Paper with my Distress inks.
+I use Derwent Watercolour Paper or Fabriano Artistico Watercolour paper with my Inktense Pencils and any good quality Hot Press Watercolour Paper with my Distress inks.

 2 Once you've printed your image take your heat gun and heat the image be careful not to scorch it .Do this for a few minutes then put it to one side for about 5 minutes then repeat the process twice more leaving about 5 minutes each time.

 3 Now leave your image to dry thoroughly I leave mine near the radiator in my Craft Room but not on it as it will warp the paper.I usually leave about 24 hours.

 4 Once it is completely dry then I spray with hairspray to seal the image then leave to dry for a short time.

 6 This seems to work for me and prevents the images from bleeding.

 I hope you find this useful hugs Carole x